zincware/ZnTrack/README.md

         self.random_number = randrange(self.max_number)
 ````

-This Node can then be saved as a DVC stage
+This Node can then be put on the computational graph (writing the `dvc.yaml` and `params.yaml` files) by calling `write_graph()`.
+The graph can then be executed e.g., through `dvc repro`.

 ````python
 HelloWorld(max_number=512).write_graph()
 ````

-which builds the DVC stage and can be used e.g., through `dvc repro`.

-Once `dvc repro` is called, the results, i.e. the random number can be accessed:
+Once `dvc repro` is called, the results, i.e. the random number can be accessed directly by the Node object.
 ```python
 hello_world = HelloWorld.load()
 print(hello_world.random_numer)